mongodb/docs/source/includes/list-table-events-response-document.rst

    * - ``publicKey``
      - string
      - Public key associated with the :ref:`API Key
-       <about-org-api-keys>` that triggered the event.
+       <atlas-app-api-key>` that triggered the event.
 If this field
        is present in the response, |service| does not return the ``username`` field.